neilboyd/me/2024-NDC-Security-Oslo.md

 I asked him about the risk of local admin - he said that wasn't really a problem - need to look at the big picture and make sure it can't do damage on the network.
+I guess that ties in with assume breach.

 ### [The Future of Cookies](https://ndc-security.com/agenda/the-future-of-cookies-041k/858a3e38caa2) *Anders Abel*